 Developing competence and confidence: counting to Algebra I

 First graders learn to write Roman Numerals and Hindu-Arabic numerals, and second graders explore the concept of place value and borrowing.
 Third graders are interested in big numbers, even beyond billions, and weights and measures, distance, time, and money are explored.
 Increasingly complex concepts engage fourth and fifth graders: factoring, decimals, proofs, metrics, and more.
 Fifth graders explore ancient mathematical systems in conjunction with their study of ancient civilizations.
-Daily mental math practice evolves through the grades, building students' powers of concentration and memory, and an integrated understanding of math concepts.
+Daily mental math practice evolves through the grades, building students' powers of concentration and memory as well as an integrated understanding of math concepts.

 Year-long math courses supplement math Main Lesson blocks beginning in sixth grade.
 By this time students have emerging powers of abstraction and are ready for more advanced mathematical challenges; courses help students develop higher order thinking and reasoning skills.
-Sixth graders learn probability and statistics, exponents and roots, number theory, order of operations, and area and perimeter of polygons, business math and geometry.
-Seventh graders are introduced to algebra, one and two variable linear equations, squaring a binomial, and algebraic properties.
-Students practice square root algorithm and more advanced power and root techniques.
+Sixth graders learn statistics, exponents and roots, number theory, order of operations, area and perimeter of polygons, business math, geometry, unit rate and are introduced to one variable equations, getting them ready for algebra.
+Seventh graders are introduced to probability, algebra, one and two variable linear equations, and algebraic properties.
+They also continue their study of statistics.